 - System libraries

-Use the ECS Container Registry with the following and you can deploy and manage multiple containers across a cluster of EC2 instances and build golden Docker images:
+Use the ECS Container Registry to deploy and manage multiple containers across a cluster of EC2 instances.
+Use the following:

 - Amazon Elastic Container Service (Amazon ECS)